-9 Ontario Heritage Act, Ontario Regulation 569/22 'Criteria for Determining Cultural Heritage Value or Interest' 2023 criterion met? rationale 2.
-The property has design value or physical value because it displays a high degree of craftsmanship or artistic merit. yes The house is in excellent condition with much of its original detailing extant.
-It is a finely crafted and well built example with well executed design details.
+criterion met? rationale 2.
+The property has design value or physical value because it displays a high degree of craftsmanship or artistic merit. no The house does not display a high degree of craftsmanship; the original windows have been replaced; the rubble stone walls are heavily covered in mortar and ribbon pointed to resemble cut stone.
 3. The property has design value or physical value because it demonstrates a high degree of technical or scientific achievement. no The design and physical structure do not demonstrate a high degree of technical or scientific achievement.
-It was well built using common methods and materials.
+It was built using common methods and materials.
 4. The property has historical value or associative value because it has direct associations with a theme, event, belief, person, activity, organization or institution that is significant to a community. no No previous owners of the property are known to have been prominent members of the community.
 5. The property has historical value or associative value because it yields, or has the potential to yield, information that contributes to an understanding of a community or culture. no There is no evidence of anything unique or rare in the building that would suggest that new information could be garnered from it.
 6. The property has historical value or associative value because it demonstrates or reflects the work or ideas of an architect, artist, builder, designer or theorist who is significant to a community. no The architect / builder is unknown 7.
 The property has contextual value because it is important in defining, maintaining or supporting the character of an area. no Although the house is visible from the public realm, it is part of a farmstead on the periphery of urban Fergus and its agricultural context is and will continue to be compromised or lost.
-8. The property has contextual value because it is physically, functionally, visually or historically linked to its surroundings. yes The house remains in its original location and in association with the farmstead which is diminished to an extent by the encroachment of urban Fergus.
+8. The property has contextual value because it is physically, functionally, visually or historically linked to its surroundings. yes The house remains in its original location, dating from the mid to latter half of the 19 th century and in association with the farmstead which is diminished to an extent by the encroachment of urban Fergus.
 9. The property has contextual value because it is a landmark. no The house does not terminate a view, nor does it occupy a prominent location in the landscape.

-The house is of cultural heritage significance; it possesses two criteria of design or physical value, and one of contextual value.
-It meets three Regulation 569/22 criteria for designation under Part IV of the Ontario Heritage Act in the opinion of the author.
+The house is of cultural heritage significance; it possesses one criterion of design or physical value, and one of contextual value.
+It meets two Regulation 569/22 criteria for designation under Part IV of the Ontario Heritage Act in the opinion of the author.

 The heritage attributes of the farmhouse are:

-- the brick facades of the original house (north, west, south and east), and including the brick quoins on three facades (north, west and south), - all door and window openings on the designated exterior brick walls, - the windows (excluding the aluminum storms), lintels and sills on three facades (north, west and south) - the half moon window and raised relief panel in the west attic gable, - the front porch and front side porch with fretwork, latticework and brackets, - the roofline over the original house (excluding the chimneys and the existing roof fabric).
+- the stone facades of the original house (north, west, south and east), - all door and window openings on the designated exterior stone walls, (excluding the windows), - the roofline over the original house (excluding the existing roof fabric).

-The addition to the rear and the enclosed porch on the south side are not included.
+The rear and garage additions and the front porch are not included.
 All non-original features may be restored to documented earlier designs or their documented original form.

-Retention of as much of the mature landscape associated with the farmhouse is desirable as well as maintaining its public presence on St. David Street North/Highway #6.
+Retention of as much of the mature landscapes associated with the farmhouse is desirable, as well as maintaining its public presence on St. David Street North/Highway #6.